FloKnapp/csv-parser/README.md

 - Create a pull request against webasics/csv-parser
 - After it's reviewed successfully, your changes are getting merged

 Please provide tests as I'm only accepting fully covered changes.
 A bonus would be if you're also providing tests for cases which aren't that usual, like the examples in the "Tests" section above.

+Thank you in advance if you're considering contributing to this project!